Rezvani Hercules 6x6 pickup finally lands, and it's got a 1,300-horsepower Demon V-8

-Rezvani is a Californian coachbuilder that over the years has built up a reputation for launching wild sports cars and SUVs.
+Rezvani is a California coachbuilder that over the years has built up a reputation for launching wild sports cars and SUVs.

 But wild doesn't even begin to encapsulate all that the company's latest vehicle has to offer.
 Behold the Hercules 6x6, a six-wheeled, off-road-focused pickup truck that can be ordered with a 1,300-horsepower V-8.